mjrodri/Java-Sales-Tax-Calculator-/README.md

 # Java-Sales-Tax-Calculator-

-The "SalesTax" Java code calculates an item's total price, including tax.
-It prompts for item details, computes tax based on a set rate, and displays the item's price, tax, and total amount.
-It uses Scanner for user input and formatting for clear output.
+This Java program calculates the total price of an item, including sales tax.
+It prompts the user to input the item description and its price, then computes the tax based on a predefined tax rate.
+Finally, it displays the item's price, tax amount, and total price.

+##
+Features
+Prompts user for item description and price
+Computes tax based on a fixed tax rate
+Displays item price, tax amount, and total price
+Uses Scanner class for user input
+Provides clear output formatting with two decimal places for monetary values

+## Usage
+Compile the program using a Java compiler.
+Run the compiled program.
+Follow the prompts to input the item description and price.
+View the calculated tax and total price.